FGiacomo/HWI_15/README.md

 ## Files

-- `dataset.csv`: The main dataset file.
+- `hrs_15.csv`: The main dataset file.

 ⚠️ **Warning:**

-Do not open the `dataset.csv` file with Excel or any other spreadsheet software, as it may alter the delimiter and corrupt the dataset.
+Do not open the `hrs_15.csv` file with Excel or any other spreadsheet software, as it may alter the delimiter and corrupt the dataset.
 Use a plain text editor like Notepad, VIM, or Visual Studio Code to inspect the file.